 Billy Martin, who hated the place, had the best word on it, though the awkward wording of it may have been inspired in part by his pal Yogi Berra: "It's a shame a great guy like HHH had to be named after it."
 (Billy's first managing job was with the Twins, at the Met in 1969.)

-U.S. Bank Stadium is now open and hosting Vikings games.
+U.S. Bank Stadium is now open, and the Vikings continued the Minnesota-Wisconsin rivalry by beating the Green Bay Packers in its 1st regular season game.
+Last August 3, it hosted a preseason tour soccer match in which Chelsea beat AC Milan 3-1.
 It will host Super Bowl LII in February 2018, and the 2019 NCAA Final Four.
 900 South 5th Street at Centennial (Kirby Puckett) Place.
 Metrodome station on Light Rail.

 * Target Field.
 Home of the Twins since 2010, it gives Minnesota's baseball team its 1st true ballpark after a half-century of waiting, rather than the Bloomington ice tray and the Homerdome.
 The official address is 1 Twins Way, along 3rd Avenue N., between 5th and 7th Streets.
 It has its own stop on the light rail system.